energywebfoundation/origin/packages/solar-simulator/README.md

 ### General

 Edit `.env` in the root of the monorepo and configure:
-- `WEB3` - by default configured to local Ganache instance (`http://localhost:8545`), if you've deployed Origin to Volta, use: `https://volta-rpc.energyweb.org`
 - `ENERGY_API_BASE_URL` - the address on which simulation server is running, by default locally it's `http://localhost:3032`, in Docker it's `http://simulation:3032`

 ### Device